Greigh/danielhipskind.com/README.md

 1. Retain the copyright notice
 2. Include the license text in distributions
 3. Do not use the author's name for endorsement
+4. Please contact me for commercial use or special cases
+5. Ensure compliance with the [BSD 3-Clause License](LICENSE)

 ## 🤝 Contributing